flowcommerce/redux-fetch/README.md

 * It does not modify the passed React component.
 It returns a new, connected component, that you should use instead.

-* The static `getAsyncState` function is used by `fetchRouteData()` to resolve the data requirements for the matched route components.
+* The static `getAsyncState` function is used by `fetchAsyncStateOnServer()` to resolve the data requirements for the matched route components.

 * Sometimes you would handle fetch errors by updating the Redux store state, but you may choose to leverage the `renderFailure` option to separate the concerns.